Elevating Visual Perception in Multimodal LLMs with Visual Embedding Distillation: Conclusion

 \section{Conclusion}

-In this work, we began by probing MLLMs and established a relationship between the quality of visual representations within the LLM and performance.
-Building on these insights, we introduced \modelname, the first approach to distill knowledge from target encoders into the LLM via predictive embedding optimization during the Pre-Training stage, complementing the next token prediction objective.
-We validated that our embedding optimization results stronger vision-language alignment before the IFT stage.
-Through extensive experiments, we demonstrate \modelname's superiority to the corresponding baselines in terms of both representation quality and performance on vision-centric benchmarks.
-We hope our work can serve as an inspiration to the community to develop mixed-modality optimization techniques for improving future MLLMs.
+In this work, we probed MLLMs and established a positive correlation between visual representation quality within the LLM and downstream performance.
+Building on these insights, we introduced \modelname, the first approach to distill knowledge from target encoders into the LLM via predictive embedding optimization during the pre-training stage, complementing the next token prediction objective.
+We validated that our embedding optimization results in better vision-language alignment before the IFT stage.
+Through extensive experiments, we demonstrate \modelname's superiority to the corresponding baselines in terms of both representation quality and VQA performance.

+\textbf{Limitations and Future Work.} With \modelname, we enhanced the quality of representations inside the LLM with guidance from expert visual perception encoders.
+That said, our work mainly focuses on improving perceptual reasoning without any loss of general reasoning abilities.
+Incorporating more general-purpose teacher encoders, such as InternViT~\cite{chen2024far, chen2023internvl}, offers a promising pathway to improve general reasoning abilities.
+Secondly, in this work, we mainly work with the image modality.
+Applying predictive embedding optimization for low-level information like motion control~\cite{vjepa,2502.02492} while training on videos could improve MLLMs' spatial and temporal reasoning in the future.
+Lastly, due to resource constraints, we could not scale \modelname to larger LLMs like Llama3-70b~\cite{dubey2024llama3herdmodels} or Qwen2-72b~\cite{qwen2}, and it remains an intriguing experiment.

-\paragraph{Acknowledgements.} We extend our heartfelt gratitude to Fangrui Zhu, Reuben Tan, Min Shi, Bhavika Devnani, Fiona Ryan, and Chieh-Yun (Astrid) Chen for their valuable feedback and insightful discussions.
+\paragraph{Acknowledgements.} We extend our heartfelt gratitude to Fangrui Zhu, Reuben Tan, Min Shi, Bhavika Devnani, Fiona Ryan, and Chieh-Yun Chen for their valuable feedback and insightful discussions.
 We also sincerely thank the GCR team at Microsoft for their support in resolving frequent infrastructure challenges, which enabled our experimentation.
+This work was in part supported by NSF CAREER Award \#2239840, and the National AI Institute for Exceptional Education (Award \#2229873) by National Science Foundation and the Institute of Education Sciences, U.S. Department of Education.
 Lastly, we thank the ML Center @Georgia Tech and Microsoft Research for supporting this work.

 {

 }